12 Aug 2021 • BLOG - News

 How to set up DKIM with Mailjet

 To define Mailjet as a legitimate sender for email providers, you must configure your SPF records and DKIM records for each of your sending domains.
+This can only be done on custom domains or domains that you own – you won’t be able to configure DKIM authentication on webmail accounts like Gmail, Hotmail, or Yahoo!

 Setting up DKIM with Mailjet is very simple.
 Mailjet gives you the public key to register through your website host interface.
 There, you can integrate the public key into your registration area.